PollreddySreeja/CODSOFT/Task 4 - Recommendation System/README.md

 ## 📊 Evaluation Metrics

 The system reports **RMSE**, **MAE**, and test sample count on the Analytics tab, computed via a 20% held-out evaluation split from the collaborative filtering model.

+## 📜 License

+Part of the CodSoft AI Virtual Internship Program.

+---